uyohn/pcapshark/README.md

 For Winter Semester 2021/2022 check `v2.c`
 `main.c` is legacy code from last year

-makefile is already prepared for comiling `v2.c`
+makefile is already prepared for compiling `v2.c`
 so all you need to do is run `make` from terminal

 ---